Jasminewong92/Jiemin-Huang.github.io/nimo-markdown-cv-c67f47571b3ac91db155d8a3d59f8a8a8c04a124/index.md

 ## Honors & Awards
 The scholarship for recreation and sport `Guangzhou, 2013` <br>
-First place in Hightjump in college sport meeting `Guangzhou, 2013` <br>
+First place of Hightjump in college sport meeting `Guangzhou, 2013` <br>

 <!-- ### Footer